vamsi1609/Excercise-Hands-On-Machine-Learning-with-Scikit-Learn-and-TensorFlow/Notes/Readme.md

 Another criterion used to classify Machine Learning systems is whether or not the system can learn incrementally from a stream of incoming data.

+#### Batch Learning
+In batch learning, the model is trained and put into production.
+It wont train again.
+So the training process is done offline, therefore the name offline learning

+#### Online Learning
+The training happens incrementally.
+The model keeps on training on the new data but it must preserve the old state also.
+If we train the spam detection model with only new type of data, it will miss out the old type of spams.
+So it is important to keep the balance.
+One of the other place where online learning is applied when the data is too huge that it can't fit in a computer memory such type of training of data is known as out-of-core learning.